 Welcome to Grand Prairie Friends!

-Grand Prairie Friends is an all-volunteer, not-for-profit, conservation organization and land trust composed of people from many walks of life who share a commitment to preserve and restore tallgrass prairie and woodlands in east-central Illinois.
+Grand Prairie Friends is a volunteer-led, not-for-profit, conservation organization and land trust composed of people from many walks of life who share a commitment to preserve and restore tallgrass prairie and woodlands in east-central Illinois.

 Our mission is to preserve and restore natural communities in east-central Illinois and to promote an understanding and appreciation of natural resources.
 We do this by acquiring and managing prairie and woodland remnants, conducting prescribed burns, propagating and planting indigenous prairie and woodland plant species in reconstructions, and generating interest in prairies and woodlands through a variety of educational programs.

 We welcome anyone interested in joining us!